 Start by beating the eggs with sugar and oil until fluffy.
 Then pour in the fruit, the remaining orange juice, nuts and stir.
 Combine with the dry ingredients, stir and pour the batter into your cake tin.
 Bake for 30 minutes.

-How to make quick icing drizzle
+How to make quick icing

 Whist the cake is in the oven make the quick and simple zesty icing by combining the icing (powdered) sugar with either lemon or orange juice.
 Then once the cake has cooled drizzle over the icing and serve!

 You might also like this Polish Gingerbread Loaf Cake (Piernik) Recipe, where I’ve used the same icing (as well as oil instead of butter).
+Easy blueberry cake is another oil based cake using a similar simple icing.

 Can I adapt this everyday fruit cake recipe